appscode-cloud/docs/docs/platform/selfhost-setup/install/openshift-demo.md

 ### 11. Generate Installer and Documentation

 Click the "Deploy" button to submit your information.
-AppsCode will generate the installer and provide the necessary documentation.
+KubeDB Platform will generate the installer and provide the necessary documentation.

 ### 12. Deploy KubeDB Platform

-Follow the documentation provided by AppsCode to deploy the KubeDB Platform on your system.
+Follow the documentation provided by KubeDB Platform to deploy the KubeDB Platform on your system.

 ### 13. Explore the Deployed Platform